-In 2011, Governor Cuomo called for “a fundamental restructuring of (the) Medicaid program to achieve measurable improvement in health outcomes, sustainable cost control, and a more efficient administrative structure”.
-To achieve these goals for individuals with mental health and/or substance use conditions, the Governor appointed a Medicaid Redesign Team (MRT) Behavioral Health Workgroup.
-The Workgroup developed principles and recommendations for moving behavioral health services into managed care.
-New York is developing a managed care system for behavioral health that closely follows the MRT guiding principles listed below:
+To meet these goals for people with mental health and/or substance use conditions, the Governor appointed a Medicaid Redesign Team (MRT) Behavioral Health Workgroup.
+The Workgroup developed these principles and recommendations for moving behavioral health services into managed care:

 - Coordinated Care

 - Integration of physical and behavioral health services

 - Ensure adequate and comprehensive networks

 - Tying payment to outcomes

 - Track physical and behavioral health spending separately (firewall)